-ARH 361 History of Photography: Introduces students to the major contributors, movements, and technologies of photographic history.
-Primary focus on cultural, social, aesthetic, and commercial implications of photography concurrent with its invention and development through the present day.
+ARH 339 History of Photography.
+Introduces students to the major contributors, movements, and technologies of photographic history.
+Primary focus on cultural, social, aesthetic, and commercial implications of photography concurrent with its invention and development through up to the advent of digital photography.
 The photograph, as document and as aesthetic object, is analyzed through contemporary criticism, historical writing, and illustrated lectures.